transistorfet/retroverse/README.md

 Single-CPU System
 -----------------

-This is generally where I'm at, as of January 2025.
+This is generally where I'm at, as of March 2025.
 I have a simple single-CPU system with SystemBoard, k30p-VME, Tom Storey's CF Card, and MemBird Woodcock (although it's not used by the software atm).
-It can boot [Gloworm](https://github.com/transistorfet/gloworm), using the CF card as the ATA device, and the FTDIs on k30p as the TTY and network SLIP connection.
+It can boot [Gloworm](https://github.com/transistorfet/gloworm), using the CF card as the ATA device, and the FTDIs on k30p as the TTY and a SLIP connection for networking.
 I can ping it from my computer over SLIP, and run applications off the CF card.

 ![alt text](images/complete-single-cpu-system-front.jpg "A schroff 3U 63HP PropacPro case, looking face on and a bit downward at the front, which is trimmed in a very dark grey aluminum piece with two straight dull blue rounded aluminum top and bottom trim above and below where the cards are inserted.
 The top of the case, which is barely showing, is light grey.
 It has space for 15 slots spaced out horizontally, and allowing a vertical card to be inserted along bright red plastic guide rails, with only 7 of the 10 guides showing, and the front panels of 3 cards blocking the others.
 The right 5 slots don't have guide rails.
 The left-most slot has a blank aluminum plate with a few holes in it that are showing a bright deep green LED light inside.
 Next to it is a while alumimum panel with black test that shows a partially obscured ComputeVME with a Motorola logo and k30p-VME below that.
 It has 4 rows of pairs of LEDs and buttons, two USB-C ports with a mauve and a teal green cable plugged into each, and a white trapezoid handle below.
 A slot is blank and then Tom Storey's CF card is next to that whith a card in it and no front panel.
 Membird is next to it but not visible except for the dull green power LED.
 BigBoy with a similar custom white aluminum front panel is next to it, with BigBoy in black text, 2 x 2 blue LEDs, a microSD slot, microB USB and RJ-11 jack labelled Ethernet.
 The right half of the 11-slot VME backplane is just visible, mounted in the left part of the case, with a space visible in the back where the remaining 4-slots-worth of space showes the back of the case, and the rear of the black power entry module.
 Mounted in the right-most side of the case is a Meanwell powersupply taking up 8HP, 2 slots, and the full 3U of height, wrapped in a thin metal shell with a diagonal pattern of round holes that expose most of the inside.
 An 8HP blank plate with 4 knurled thumb-screws in the 4 corners and a trapezoid handle at the bottom and a protective film with 2 vertial blue lines still unremoved is mounted in the right most spot to block the power supply.")
 ![alt text](images/basic-single-cpu-system-angle.jpg "A green PCB backplane that says Schroff with white DIN41612 connectors, and 4 cards plugged into the first 4 of 11 slots.
 The first and last are short 100mm long cards with the last being red and shown clearly while the first is black and is mostly obscured by the others.
 The second card is purple with a white aluminum frontpanel that says 'ComputieVME', a Motorola logo, and 'k30p-VME' near the top in black text, with a trapezoid grey handle at the bottom, and two USB-C cables coming out of the frontpanel, the top one being a mauve and the the bottom being a light teal green.
 The third card is green and has a compact flash card sticking out the top with no frontpanel.
 The view is looking mostly down and to the left with the backplane flat on a black metal shelving unit about waist high, with the cards sticking upwards.
 An oscilloscope can be be seen on the same shelf behind the backplane, and a small white fan is just out of view.")